-If you’re thinking about getting a federal firearms license (FFL) one of the first questions you may have is how much an FFL will cost.
+If you’re thinking about getting a federal firearms license (FFL), one of the first questions you may have is how much an FFL will cost.

 In this article, we’re going to cover:

-Summary of FFL Cost
+Summary of FFL Costs

 How much you’re going to pay to become a federal firearms licensee depends largely on what you want to do with your FFL.